Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are we in a buyer or a seller market in Ho Chi Minh City as of 2026?

-As of early 2026, the Ho Chi Minh City property market is split: seller-leaning for well-located properties with clean legal status and strong developers, but buyer-leaning for overpriced luxury units and projects with unclear documentation.
+As of early 2026, Ho Chi Minh City's residential market is split: it leans clearly toward sellers for well-located, legally clean properties near infrastructure, but tilts toward buyers for overpriced units in weaker locations or with unclear documentation.

 Are homes overpriced, or fairly priced in Ho Chi Minh City as of 2026?